araxiaonline/wow-eluna-ts-module/README.md

 | `npx ets init` | Initializes new a project as a ets module with. <br>___Options:___<br> -x, --example : Creates Hello World example if modules directory is not created.  |
 | `npx ets libs` | Create shared functions that can be used with modules.
 Carry over from eluna-ts |
 | `npx ets build` | Transpiles the typescript modules into the build dir.  <br>___Options:___<br> -d, --luadir : Override the default root build directory <br> -m, --module : Override the name of the directory where build will transpiled modules to. <br> -w, --watch : Enable watch process to automatically build when TypeScrip code changes. <br> -l, -live-reload : Enables automatic eluna reloading if running a local docker build of Azeroth Core.
+| `npx ets deploy` | Deploys your modules to a remote host or local host dependingon the configurations set.
+Can target a deployment environment by using -e.  <br>__Options:__<br> -e, --env : Set the target environment to deploy the files to, (default: dev)
 | `npx ets publish` | Submits module(s) to registry for download to other servers and for use in CI/CD (Not yet publicly implemented)

 ## Additional Notes